 - .1 At the completion of a drill the PSCO(s) should evaluate the full exercise, including the debriefing by the master and senior officers.
-Findings and remedial action should be discussed.
-Depending on the seriousness of the operational deficiencies, drills may need to be repeated to the satisfaction of the PSCO(s). - .2 The PSCO(s) should ensure that the deficiencies and action needed for their rectification are understood by the master and senior officers. - .3 The attached forms in section 3 and 4 could be used as an aide-memoire when carrying out drills of various areas. - .4 If the conduct of the drill, is in the professional judgment of the PSCO(s), is so poor that it warrants a detention it is recommended that in addition to completing the relevant Report of Inspection and Detention Notice the PSCO should complete a Drill Report for an Unsatisfactory Drill.
+Findings and remedial action should be discussed. - .2 The PSCO(s) should ensure that the deficiencies and action needed for their rectification are understood by the master and senior officers. - .3 The attached forms in section 3 and 4 could be used as an aide-memoire when carrying out drills of various areas. - .4 If the conduct of the drill, is in the professional judgment of the PSCO(s), is so poor that it warrants a detention it is recommended that in addition to completing the relevant Report of Inspection and Detention Notice the PSCO should complete a Drill Report for an Unsatisfactory Drill.
 This report should be completed using the assessment and status definitions described in the report.
 In turn the report should be left on board with the Master and a copy faxed with the Notice of Detention and Report of Inspection to the relevant interested parties.
 The purpose of the report is to give a clear indication of the problem areas identified during the operational drill to those parties involved with rectifying the deficiencies.

-3. DRILLS AIDE- MEMOIRE
+DRILLS AIDE- MEMOIRE